How to easily set up a WordPress staging site (step-by-step)

 Website staging through the web host

 Most of the popular WordPress hosting platforms like Bluehost and Kinsta offer website staging as part of their packages.
-This option is convenient as you do not have to spend your time and effort setting up the staging site.
+This option is convenient, as you do not have to spend your time and effort setting up the staging site.

 On most platforms, you can access this feature right on the dashboard, and use the “Push to Live Site” or “Deploy to Live site” option to merge changes with your live site.